Yaulendil/tengwar-rs/README.md

 ## Features

 [Cargo Features](https://doc.rust-lang.org/cargo/reference/features.html#command-line-feature-options) allow very powerful changes to the behavior of a program to be baked in at compile-time.
-For my current project, I am using a version of this program compiled with `--no-default-features --features "alt-rince long-vowel-double"` as arguments to Cargo.

-### `alt-rince`

-A consonant which is followed by an /s/ sound is often represented by adding an additional hook, known as a *sa-rincë*, for example turning "" into "".
-If this occurs at the end of a word, a larger version may be used, as seen in "".
-Because in many typefaces it is not well-supported, this alternate version will not be used by default;
-However, it can be enabled by including `--features "alt-rince"` when installing.

-### `circumflex`

-In some manuscripts, it is not uncommon to replace the three-dot Tehta () with a simpler one resembling a circumflex ().
-This variant may be preferred when transliterating text that is meant to represent a note quickly written by hand.
-This can be enabled with `--features "circumflex"`.

 ### Long Vowels